Hospital fire kills 18 virus patients as India steps up jabs - WTMJ

 The government on Saturday shifted its faltering vaccination campaign into high gear by saying all adults 18 and over were getting their shots.

-Since January, nearly 10% of Indians have received one dose, but only around 1.5% have received both, though India is one of the world’s biggest producers of vaccines.
+Since January, nearly 10% of Indians have received one dose, but only around 1.5% have received both, although India is one of the world’s biggest producers of vaccines.

-Some states already said they do not have enough doses for everyone.
+Some states already said they don’t have enough doses for everyone.
 Even the ongoing effort to inoculate people above 45 is stuttering.

 The state of Maharashtra has said it won’t be able to start on Saturday.
 Satyender Jain, the health minister in the capital, New Delhi, said earlier this week that the city doesn’t have enough doses to vaccinate people between 18 and 44.